dirklach/frontend-framework-dirk-lach/README.md

 ## General › File Structure
 - Import the foundations with the help of @use (if needed)
-- Divide every component or nested element in a file with a bold divider
+- Divide every component or nested element in a file with a bold divider.
+Thia help to structure your file and find each part wuickly, while resucing the mental load.

 ```css
 @use "../01-foundations" as *;